• Skip to main content

 • Sign In

-Want to see the darker side of the City of Light?
-Head to the Paris Catacombs.
-You’ll descend over 100 steps and 65 feet (20 m) underground into the largest necropolis in the world housing the remains of more than six million bodies.
-Here’s everything you need to know to visit the Paris Catacombs from tickets to guided tours and more.
+Want to explore the darker side of the City of Light?
+Check out the Paris Catacombs.
+You’ll descend over 100 steps and 65 feet underground into the world’s largest necropolis, home to the remains of more than six million souls.
+It’s a haunting experience you won’t forget.
+Here’s everything you need to know for your visit, from tickets to guided tours and beyond.

 Pro Tip: Planning what to do on your trip to Paris?
 Bookmark this post in your browser so you can easily find it when you need it.
-Check out our Paris Catacombs guide for more planning resources, our privileged-access Paris Catacombs tour for a memorable trip, and the top things to do in Paris.
+Check out our Paris Catacombs guide for more planning resources and the top things to do in Paris.

 Paris Catacombs Tickets here